Kabab koobideh

-Kabab koobideh (کباب کوبیده /fa/) is an Iranian variant of kofta kebab made from ground lamb, often mixed with salt, ground black pepper and grated onions.
+Kabāb koobideh (کباب کوبیده /fa/) is an Iranian kabāb made from ground lamb, often mixed with salt, ground black pepper and grated onions.

 Etymology

 Koobideh is derived from the past participle of the Persian infinitive koobidan (کوبیدن), meaning "to pound," which refers to the traditional method of preparing the meat.
-In some regions, the dish is also known as "koufteh kabab," originating from the older Persian root kouftan, meaning "to slam" or "to hit."
+In some regions, the dish is also known as "koufteh kabāb," originating from the older Persian root kouftan, meaning "to slam" or "to hit."
 Traditionally, the meat was placed on a flat stone or log and pounded with a wooden mallet to achieve the desired texture.
 The meat is then cooked on a seekh (سیخ), the Persian word for "skewer."
-Koobideh is similar to the Turkish Adana kebab, though there may be regional variations in preparation and flavor.
+Koobideh is based on the Indian seekh kebab, though there may be regional variations in preparation and flavour.

 Preparation and cooking

 Koobideh Kebab is a type of Iranian kebab made from ground meat.
 According to Daryabandari's esteemed cookbook, there are two main styles of koobideh: a soft, tender type served with Iranian flatbreads like sangak and lavash, and a firmer but juicier type served with rice.
 Both styles use the same ingredients, with differences in how the meat is processed.

 For authentic koobideh, the meat is typically selected from fattier, more economical cuts of young male lamb, such as the lower rib, breast-cut, and flank.
 For a more premium and refined kebab, other cuts like the rack, loin, and shoulders may be used.
 The meat is usually ground twice using medium-grade grinding plates.
 Ideally, the fat content should be between 20 and 35%, although professional cooks may use up to 40%.
-Unlike similar kebabs, such as Adana or kofta, tail fat is rarely used in koobideh due to its stronger flavor.
+Unlike similar kebabs, such as Adana or kofta, tail fat is rarely used in koobideh due to its stronger flavour.
 Instead, flank or rib section fat is preferred for its milder taste.

 Grated onion is the second essential ingredient.
 The onions are finely grated, salted, and rested for a few hours to soften their pungency.
-Afterward, excess moisture—up to 65% of the onion's total weight—is squeezed out.
-In typical recipes, onion accounts for 15-18% of the total mixture (with an onion-to-meat ratio between 180 and 220 grams per kilogram).
+Afterwards, excess moisture—up to 65% of the onion's total weight—is squeezed out.
+In typical recipes, onion accounts for 15–18% of the total mixture (with an onion-to-meat ratio between 180 and 220 grams per kilogram).
 Using more onion can make the kebab juicier and softer but increases the risk of disintegration during grilling.